marix-shiv/library-management/README.md

 Different types of users have different permissions.
 Regular users can view books and make reservations, librarians can manage books and reservations, admins can manage library policies, budgets and announcements, and super admin can perform every other action along with managing user accounts.

-For more detailed instructions on how to use each feature, please refer to the [User Manual](/docs/UserManual.md).
+For more detailed instructions on how to use each feature, please refer to the [User Manual](/docs/UserManual.md)

-## License

-This project is licensed under the terms of the MIT license.
-See the [LICENSE](LICENSE) file for details.

 ## Software Requirements Specification (SRS)